frenetic-lang/tutorials/02-OxRepeater.md

   }
 ```

-ou need to fill in the list of actions to send the packet out of
+You need to fill in the list of actions to send the packet out of
 every port (excluding the input port).
 This is easier than it
 sounds, because you can do it with just one OpenFlow action.